 - Repeat the process for as long as necessary.

-Try starting with at least two minutes of breathing and gradually increasing to ten minutes.
-Aim to practice intentional breathing two or three times each week.
+Try starting with at least two minutes and gradually increasing to ten minutes.
+Aim to practice this two or three times each week.
 You might also benefit from daily practice.
 Studies show that ten minutes of mindfulness or meditation daily can benefit your mental health.

-If you get distracted by your thoughts, acknowledge the thought and return to your breathing.
+If you get distracted by your thoughts, acknowledge the thought and return to your practice.
 If it continues to repeat, continue acknowledging it and sending it on its way until it stops.
-When your breathing practice is done, consider the thoughts that entered and what they might mean.
+When your practice is done, consider the thoughts that entered and what they might mean.

 Diaphragmatic breathing is the scientific term for belly breathing.
-The goal of belly breathing is to slow down breathing and use less energy to breathe.
-It gets the name belly breathing from the deep inhales that make the abdominal muscles expand with air.
+The goal of this is to slow down and use less energy to breathe.
+It gets the name from the deep inhales that make the abdominal muscles expand with air.

 To practice diaphragmatic breathing, close your eyes or relax your focus.
 Take a long slow breath through your nose.
 Note how many seconds you spend inhaling and try to exhale for a second or two longer than you inhale.
 Repeat if necessary.